Dune: The Sisterhood timeline and cast will transform the Dune canon forever

 - Shalom Brune-Franklin as Mikaela

 One point of interest here is that none of these characters come from the original six Dune novels.
 Instead, sisters, Valya and Tula come from the 2011 novel Sisterhood of Dune, written by Kevin J. Anderson and Frank Herbert’s son, Brian Herbert.
 Empress Natalya seems to be a composite of a few characters from this novel and other prequel books, while Princess Ynez, Mikaela, Sister Jen, Emeline, and Lila all appear to be entirely new characters created for the TV series.

 Is there a trailer for Dune: The Sisterhood?

 Not yet.
 The series is very much in preproduction at this time.
-That said, there’s a pseudo-canonical prequel book available, called The Sisterhood of Dune, by Brian Herbert and Kevin J. Anderson.
+That said the book upon which some of the series is based, The Sisterhood of Dune, is very much available now.